akash-gupta04/akash-gupta04/README.md

 - 🌱 I’m currently learning **Backend Dev ,Django and Python**

-- 👨‍💻 All of my projects are available at [https://github.com/gourav-chalotra](https://github.com/gourav-chalotra)
+- 👨‍💻 All of my projects are available at [https://github.com/Akashthepro](https://github.com/Akashthepro), ...
+Soon at the Portfolio Website

 - 💬 Ask me about **Backend Dev**